gemini3d/gemini3d/README.md

 ## Prerequisites

-The CMake build system is the powerful and easy to use for large Fortran projects.
+The CMake build system is powerful and easy to use for large Fortran projects.
 In general a recent CMake version is beneficial for Fortran builds.
-CMake &ge; 3.11 is required, and easily installed without sudo on:
+CMake &ge; 3.12 is required, and easily installed *without* sudo/admin on:

 * Linux: use [cmake_setup.sh](https://github.com/scivision/cmake-utils)
 * MacOS: `brew install cmake`